DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/common_setup.md

   datadog_flutter_plugin: ^1.0.0-rc.1
 ```

-### Specify application details in the UI

-1. In the [Datadog app][2], navigate to **UX Monitoring** > **RUM Applications** > **New Application**.
-2. Choose `Flutter` as the application type.
-3. Provide an application name to generate a unique Datadog application ID and client token.

-{{< img src="real_user_monitoring/flutter/image_flutter.png" alt="Create a RUM application in Datadog workflow" style="width:90%;">}}

-To ensure the safety of your data, you must use a client token.
-For more information about setting up a client token, see the [Client Token documentation][3].

 ### Create configuration object

 Create a configuration object for each Datadog feature (such as Logging or RUM) with the following snippet.
-By not passing a configuration for a given feature, it is disabled.
+If you do not pass a configuration for a given feature, that feature is disabled.

+If you are using RUM, follow the instructions in for [RUM Collection](rum/rum_collection.md) to setup a **Client Token** and **Application Id**.
+If you are only using Logging, you can initialize the library with only a [Datadog client token][3].
+For security reasons, you must use a client token: you cannot use Datadog API keys to configure the Datadog Flutter Plugin.
+For more information about setting up a client token, see the client token documentation:

 ```dart
 // Determine the user's consent to be tracked